marissa-hagglund/VA-Audiology-Website/README.md

 TBD

 ## Contributing
 Before creating Pull Request; all unit tests should be passing and coverage should be 100% and there should not be any lint errors.
 After three the Pull Request has been approved by three people the it will be merged into master.

 ## Project Sponsor

-National Center for Rehabilitative Auditory Research (NCRAR) at the OHSU VA
+<b>National Center for Rehabilitative Auditory Research (NCRAR) at the OHSU VA</b>
 Candice Manning

-Portland State University Computers Science Department
+<b>Portland State University Computers Science Department</b>
 Bart Massey

 ## Authors